-If you are going to Paris for the first time you wonder what is the best arrondissement to stay in Paris for a first-timer like yourself.
+If you are going to Paris for the first time you probably wonder what is the best arrondissement to stay in Paris for a first-timer like yourself.
 I know, been there, done that.
 But, it will depend on the distance between attractions you want to visit and the things you want to do.
 Alternatively, you can go with the next best location and place your self between the attractions.
 The metro works perfectly, except occasional theft of belongings.
 Depending on the length of your stay you will not be able to see everything you want to see and you will need to plan strategically.
 Below you will find a guide for the best arrondissement to stay in Paris.

 Best arrondissement to stay in Paris